petzkahe/progan_geodesics/README.md

 ## ENVIRONMENT SETUP:

-  We have set up a local python environment using conda on a computational machine with specs as above.
-Conda simplifies the installation of combatible packages, e.g.,  `cudatoolkit` and `tensoflow-gpu`.
-One may instead replicate the environment (as spec'd in `environment.yml`) in Docker by defining the specified package versions in a Dockerfile.
+  We have set up a local python environment using conda on a computational machine, thus simplifying the installation of combatible packages, e.g.,  `cudatoolkit` and `tensoflow-gpu`.
+One only needs Nvidia drivers pre-installed.
 To set up this environment using conda, take these steps:

   1) Clone this repository to your machine.
   2) Install conda using `apt-get` or similar.
 We use version 4.9.2 here.